nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 3.5.6 Viewing Assigned Persons and Tasks: `viewassignedall`

-Displays a list of all persons who have been assigned to one or more tasks and a list of all tasks that have been assigned to one or more persons.
+Displays a list of all persons who have been assigned to any task and a list of all tasks that have been assigned to any person.

 Format: `viewassignedall`